kubeflow/website/content/en/docs/distributions/gke/deploy/monitor-iap-setup.md

      * The `CREATE` event indicates the load balancer was successfully created on the specified IP address.

-     * The most common error is running out of GCP quota.
-To fix this problem, you must either increase the quota for the relevant resource on your GCP project or delete some existing resources.
+     * The most common error is running out of Google Cloud resource quota.
+To fix this problem, you must either increase the quota for the relevant resource on your Google Cloud project or delete some existing resources.